ABSCESS, BOIL, WHITLOW•

 In the family of unpleasant skin infections I would like to mention ... boils, whitlow and impetigo.
 Three infections caused in the majority of cases by Staphylococcus aureus and / or Streptococcus bacteria .

-The boil is characterized first of all by a small inflammation centered around a hair , painful, hot, covered with a red and shiny skin.
+The boil is characterised first of all by a small inflammation centered around a hair , painful, hot, covered with a red and shiny skin.
 After a few days a hard, yellow cone forms, filled with pus, with the characteristic appearance of a boil.
 Leaving a red crater when it is eliminated, its scar is sometimes permanent.
 It is caused by infection with Staphylococcus aureus .

 Impetigo is a highly contagious bacterial skin infection caused by Staphylococcus aureus or Streptococcus.
 It is located on the face (around the nostrils, mouth or eyes) and mainly affects children under 10 years old .
 Symptoms of impetigo start with a small red patch that has blisters that fill with pus.
 Then the lesions, very fragile, quickly give way to yellowish crusts.
 We sometimes see the lesions multiply, the scratching of the scabs carrying the microbe from one point to another.